ianmjones/options-pixie/src/README.txt

 = Can I add/edit/delete options records with Options Pixie? =

-Nope, but we have a Pro addon for that called [Options Pixie Pro](https://www.bytepixie.com/options-pixie-pro).
+Nope, but we have a Pro upgrade of [WP Table Pixie](https://www.bytepixie.com/wp-table-pixie/) that adds EDIT ALL THE THINGS!

 = Can I fix broken serialized options records with Options Pixie? =

-Nope, but we have a Pro addon for that called [Options Pixie Pro](https://www.bytepixie.com/options-pixie-pro).
+Nope, but we have a Pro upgrade of [WP Table Pixie](https://www.bytepixie.com/wp-table-pixie/) that adds EDIT ALL THE THINGS!

 == Screenshots ==